SarvarKh/ofn-wiki/Data-initialization----bootstrapping,-seeding,-and-importing-data.md

+**THIS PAGE IS OUT DATED.** A lot of the comments in this page are now out of date.

 This page is for collecting thoughts, questions, possibilities, and links for implementing data initialization.

 **THIS PAGE IS A WORK IN PROGRESS.**  Edit and add to it to record issues, questions, and decisions made.
 Be Bold!